-Reconciliation of Fund Balance - General Fund:
+Reconciliation of Fund Balance - General Fund

 As described in our previous reports, the difference in accounting basis results in a deficit in the Unreserved Fund Balance of the General Fund when adjustments were made to reflect the modified accrual basis used under GAAP as required for the CAFR.
-A reconciliation of the net change in fund balances for the General Fund, as reported under the budgetary and GAAP basis of accounting, has been historically presented in Note 2 of the CAFR.
+A reconciliation of the net change in fund balances for the General Fund, as reported under the budgetary and GAAP basis of accounting, is presented in the Required Supplementary Information (RSI) section of the CAFR.
 A schedule illustrating the differences in adjustments for the past three fiscal years is presented below: